This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 You can then stir in the chocolate chips at this point.
 Again just stir enough to mix them in and then stop mixing.

 To freeze unbaked: Scoop the cookies onto a cookie sheet, and freeze solid.
-Then place into a sealable plastic bag.
+Then place into a sealable plastic bag or airtight container.
 You can bake frozen, without thawing, but add on a few extra minutes of baking time.

 To freeze baked: Allow the cookies to cool completely.
 Then when ready to eat, allow to thaw.
 I like to pop them into the microwave for about 20 seconds to bring them back to ooey gooey life.